Logan-Gaillard/Joy2Win/README.md

 3. Follow the instructions displayed when the script starts.

-Your Joy-Con will now act like a virtual Xbox 360 controller.
+Your Joy-Con 2 will be compatible with your Windows.

 ## ✨ Features